khulnasoft-lab/clix.py/docs/tutorial/options/callback-and-context.md

 ### How shell completion works

 The way it works internally is that the shell/terminal will call your CLI program with some special environment variables (that hold the current *CLI parameters*, etc) and your CLI program will print some special values that the shell will use to present completion.
-All this is handled for you by **Typer** behind the scenes.
+All this is handled for you by **Clix** behind the scenes.

 But the main **important point** is that it is all based on values printed by your program that the shell reads.